-We educate dog owners on how to treat their dogs right.
-It's very important to teach people from an early age to treat animals with respect.
+We educate animal owners on how to care for their animals.
+It's important to teach people from an early age to treat animals with respect.
 A lot of dogs suffer from diseases because dog owners don't know how to raise a dog, or don't have the money and means to do so.
 Our aim is to sterilize as many dogs as possible to prevent diseases like CTVT.
 We also treat mange, ticks, and worms.
 Many animals in impoverished communities suffer from disease or maltreatment and this project helps combat that

 Many diseases such as mange, TVT, ticks, and worms have a negative impact on the welfare of dogs in rural communities.
 Many families lack the education & knowledge or funds and access to know how to treat their dogs and animals or to be able to afford to do so.
 Dogs are an intrinsic part of life in any African village and our goal is to uplift their welfare through combining education with the support for the owners to be able to access treatment such as dipping, deworming, and sterilization.

 The best way to prevent dogs from TVT ( sexually transmitted cancer) and other diseases is to sterilize.
 Our aim is to sterilize as many as dogs as possible, assisting owners by reducing the number of unwanted puppies, and preventing dogs becoming aggressive or going on heat.
 In addition, we dip the dogs for ticks and fleas, or wounds.
 We provide food for dogs that are underfed and educate their owners on proper care and welfare